pfalcon/awesome-program-analysis/README.md

     if a variable is never live upon entry into a basic block, it never needs a Φ function.
 During SSA construction, Φ functions for any "block-local" variables are omitted.

+Summing up: There's one and true SSA type - the maximal one.
+It has a straightforward, easy to understand construction algorithm which does not dependent on any other special algorithms.
+Running a generic DCE algorithm on it will remove any redundancies of the maximal form (oftentimes, together with other dead code).
+All other types are nothing but optimizations of the maximal forms, allowing to generate less phi functions, so less are removed later.
+Optimizations are useful, but the usual warning about premature optimization applies.

 History
 -------